estuary/flow/site/docs/concepts/derivations.md

 Flow organizes its generated TypeScript project structure for a seamless editing experience out of the box with VS Code and other common editors.

+### Remote lambdas

+A remote Lambda is one that you implement and host yourself as a web-accessible endpoint, typically via a service like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Run](https://cloud.google.com/run).
+Flow will invoke your remote Lambda as needed, POST-ing JSON documents to process and expecting JSON documents in the response.

 ## Processing order